The current UK government is planning several ways to improve the country’s border security once the country leaves the European Union.

 These measures are designed to crack down on smuggling and could prevent £5bn in revenue from being lost.

-It is likely that negotiations are set to continue up to the Brexit deadline and it is possible that further changes to UK border security will be announced before that time.
+It is likely that negotiations are set to continue up to the end of 2020 and it is possible that further changes to UK border security will be announced before that time.